KSullivan20221/SimHub-BMW-E46-Cluster-Module/README.md

 In order to determine what signals I needed to drive the cluster, I searched for "E46 cluster pinout" and soon arrived at the following website which provided the pinout for the two connectors on the cluster: https://www.bmwgm5.com/E46_IKE_Connections.htm

+With this, and the help of the people on the following forum, I was able to come up with the following table outlining what signals were required at each pin of the cluster:

+#### X11175 Connector